All About Ocarinas

 I've found consistent quality in name brands like Focalink and Night by Noble.
 OcarinaWind and TNG also produce excellent musical instruments, but avoid their lower-end, lower-priced ceramic offerings.

-You definitely do not want to face such issues when you're first learning to play!
+If you're buying your first ocarina, you definitely do not want to face such issues.
 You'll never know whether it's you or the ocarina that is at fault for some shortcomings.
 This is why I'd recommend a brand-name plastic oc for your first purchase.

 Two Top-Rated Plastic Alto C's